sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Give a garantees extra turn attack round (Minimun 2 attack rounds per turn) Increase the speed level by 30 meaning +30% to have an extra atack (Putting the maximun cap speed level 150 providing 70% of chance to prock extra attack)
-More tanky than other style with more chance to prock perfect strike (4 perfects strike at maximum occurence vs 2 for others) Good damage scaling with the enemy power having the best perfect strike occurence (perfect strike provide imnunities damage for one round while doing damage based an enemy HP, independently of your main attack)
+More tanky than other style with more chance to prock perfect strike (4 perfects strike at maximum occurence vs 2 for others) Good damage scaling with the enemy power having the best perfect strike occurence (perfect strike provide imnunities damage for one round while doing damage based an enemy HP, independently of chance to prock your main attack)
 Dont take benefit of weapon crit chance and crit damage Dont take any benefit from element damage and type